What Does Pre Foreclosure NOD Mean

 Pros

-• Gives you the chance to keep your home.
-If you’re facing foreclosure, you’ll have the opportunity to work with your lender to come up with a repayment plan or some other solution that will allow you to stay in your home.
+• It gives you the chance to keep your home.
+If you’re facing foreclosure, you’ll have the opportunity to work with your lender to develop a repayment plan or some other solution that will allow you to stay in your home.

-• Gives you time to prepare for the foreclosure process.
-Once you receive a Notice of Default, you’ll have a certain amount of time before the foreclosure sale takes place.
+• It gives you time to prepare for the foreclosure process.
+Once you receive a Notice of Default, you’ll have time before the foreclosure sale.

 • Gives you time to gather all the necessary documentation and paperwork you’ll need to stop the foreclosure process.

-• Gives you the chance to sell your home.
+• It gives you the chance to sell your home.
 If you can’t afford to keep your home, you may be able to sell it and use the proceeds from the sale to pay off your mortgage.
 This option may be especially beneficial if you’re underwater on your mortgage.

 Cons